hpcaitech/ColossalAI/examples/images/diffusion/README.md

 ## Training

-We provide the script `train_colossalai.sh` to run the training task with colossalai, and can also use `train_ddp.sh` to run the training task with ddp to compare.
+We provide the script `train_colossalai.sh` to run the training task with colossalai.
+Meanwhile, we have enlightened other training process such as DDP model in PyTorch.
+You can also use `train_ddp.sh` to run the training task with ddp to compare the corresponding performance.

 In `train_colossalai.sh` the main command is: